excelsior-oss/excelsior-jet-gradle-plugin/README.md

 Version 0.1.0 (24-Jun-2016)
 * Initial release supporting compilation of the Gradle Project with all dependencies into native executable and placing it into a separate directory with required Excelsior JET runtime files.

-## Roadmap

-Even though we are going to base the plugin development on your feedback in the future, we have our own short-term plan as well.
-So the next few releases will add the following features:

-* Multi-component support: building dependencies into separate native libraries to reuse them across multiple Gradle project builds so as to reduce overall compilation time
-* Code signing.

-Note that the order of appearance of these features is not fixed and can be adjusted based on your feedback.